Thermo-optic modulator with a doped silicon heater#

 )

 Now that we have the reference optical simulation we can create a list of perturbed optical simulations.
 When passing charge and thermal fields to function perturbed_mediums_copy() one must make sure that the provided data fields are sampled on the same grid (structured or unstructured).
-Since in this example charge data and thermal data are coming from different solvers and on different grids, we first interpolate them onto a common grid, for which we select the Cartesian grid of the optic simulation.
+Since in this example charge data and thermal data are coming from different grids, we first interpolate them onto a common grid, for which we select the Cartesian grid of the optic simulation.

 [33]: